Did you know that many students are still not taking advantage of New Jersey’s free or reduced price school breakfast program?

 Making a habit of starting the day with a healthy meal can assist students with reaching higher test scores, concentrating better in class, and spending less time out sick or in the nurse’s office, away from their lessons.
 Ensuring that more students begin their school day with a nutritious breakfast has been a major focus of New Jersey.
 ACNJ worked with other partners through the New Jersey Food for Thought Campaign to improve the state’s ranking from 46th in the 2010 fiscal year to 19th nationally in the 2018 fiscal year for its student participation, which led to the state reimbursing districts $105 million in fundingHowever, despite this positive trend, the school breakfast program is still under-utilized.
 According to data from the 2024 NJ Kids Count Pocket Guide, in 2023, there was only 58% participation in the free or reduced-price student breakfast program per every 100 kids who also participated in the school’s lunch program

-In 2019, a state law went into effect that requires schools with 70% or more of students eligible for free or reduced-price meals to serve breakfast during the school day.
+In 2019, a state law went into effect requiring schools with at least 70% of students eligible for free or reduced-price meals to serve breakfast during the school day.
 Again, the eligible yearly income range has expanded since then, and according to Hunger Free NJ, there are 60,000 more kids in the state who are eligible in 2024.
 Despite this, there are still some major school breakfast underachievers in New Jersey.

 One of the reasons for a lack of participation in the breakfast program is when schools serve the meal prior to classes–before many children are able to arrive on campus.
 This is why several districts in the state have adopted a breakfast after the bell approach, which serves the meal during regular classroom hours.
 Providing breakfast in class leads to better student participation and a greater chance that a child will have a successful and healthy school day.
 It’s a popular option that shows real results.
 According to ACNJ’s 2014 Food for Thought: Annual New Jersey School Breakfast Report, in the first four years of the breakfast after the bell program, the amount of low-income students eating breakfast at school between 2010 and 2014 jumped by 55%.